custyblak/Network_Forensics_Exercises/Cyberdefender/OpenWire Challenge/Approach.md

 <h2>Question 5 </h2>
 <b>Attackers usually leave traces on the disk.
 What is the name of the reverse shell executable dropped on the server?</b><br />
 <br> Referencing the script observed within the invoice.xml file, the executable file stored in the /tmp directory is your answer or you can filter using the C2 server as a destination with a GET HTTP request method (iip.dst eq 128.199.52.72 and http.request.method eq GET).
-Follow the HTTP stream and you will seen the format of the file and the name of the file /br>
+Follow the HTTP stream and you will seen the format of the file and the name of the file </br>
 <p align="center">
 <img src="https://imgur.com/XdVB8w8.png" height="100%" width="80%" alt="Admin_directory"/>
 <br/>

 <h2>Question 6 </h2>
 <b>What Java class was invoked by the XML file to run the exploit?</b><br />
-<br>Follow the HTTP stream of the invoice.xml file, then read the content of the file.
-You would see what you are looking for.<br />
+<br> Read the content of the invoice.xml file after following its HTTP stream, you would see what you are looking for.<br />

 <p align="center">
 <img src="https://imgur.com/OPcixPu.png" height="100%" width="80%" alt="Credentials"/>